Major in Linguistics

 - Of the 60 units required for the major, no more than 12 may be below the 100-level and a maximum of 3 courses, totaling no more than 8 units, may be taken on a credit/no credit basis(CR/NC).

-- All required courses must be taken for a letter grade of C- or better, and no more than 8 units towards the 60 units of course work may be taken on a credit/no credit basis (CR/NC).
+- All required courses must be taken for a letter grade of C- or better.

 - Note, any course taken between Spring 2020 and Summer 2021 in which the student received a final grade of "S" or "CR" counts toward undergraduate degree requirements that otherwise require a letter grade.